NateKulton/js_101/lesson_2/calculatorNotes.md

 Now, it is time to make sure I get valid inputs.
 First I will maker sure I get m or y because this is a letter input and not a number I want to do it first.
 Because the others maybe able to be reused more than this one

+I made it so that you put in percent instead of a decimal number I'm still working on the input for month or year